Sweet Savage: Present day revival (since 2008)

 On 7 July 2010 Sweet Savage were announced as replacement support for the first date of Iron Maiden's Final Frontier European Tour at the O2 in Dublin on 30 July 2010.
 Heaven & Hell were originally announced as support, but were forced to cancel all of their summer dates due to Ronnie James Dio's death.

 At the show, Sweet Savage introduced a packed Dublin crowd to new drummer Marty McCloskey who would be taking over from Jules Watson.
 Watson went on to drum for Conjuring Fate.
 The band revealed that the record Warbird, which had been postponed due to the current economic climatic in the music business, would be seeing a full release in late 2010.
 As of late 2019, it remains unreleased.

 On 2 October 2010, guitarist and songwriter Trev Fleming died after treatment for a recent illness, he had been missing from the band's line-up since February 2010 and was not present for support slots with Deep Purple and Iron Maiden or for Sweet Savage's performance at Sonisphere Festival.

 Ray Haller joined Metallica onstage on 7 December 2011 at The Fillmore in San Francisco, CA for Metallica's 30th Anniversary show.
 Ray sang "Killing Time" with Metallica and also backing vocals on their track "Seek & Destroy".
 This was the second of four shows that Metallica played.

+On 10 July 2025, Sweet Savage announced that they had signed with German record label earMusic for the release of their album Bang which would be available on 12 September 2025.
+The announcement was coupled with the release of their new single, the albums title track, Bang.
+On 31 July 2025, the band released the second single from their forthcoming album, The Chosen One.
+The new album features the bands current lineup with the addition of Deep Purple's Simon McBride, himself a former member of Sweet Savage, playing guitar on the record.